The Damned United: Historical accuracy

 Dave Mackay sued Left Bank Pictures over his portrayal in the film, angered at the implication that he had betrayed Clough in taking the Derby manager's job.
-Martin O'Neill, who played for Mackay at Nottingham Forest before his departure to manage Derby, suggested that the film falsely implied Dave Mackay was still a player at Derby County when becoming manager of the club, whilst also questioning the portrayal of the relationship between Clough and Peter Taylor, though he praised the performance of the actors, particularly that of Sheen.
-In March 2010, Mackay won an apology and undisclosed damages from Left Bank Pictures.
+Martin O'Neill, who played for Mackay at Nottingham Forest before his departure to manage Derby, suggested that the film falsely implied Mackay was still a player at Derby County when becoming manager of the club, whilst also questioning the portrayal of the relationship between Clough and Peter Taylor, though he praised the performances of the actors, particularly Sheen's.
+In March 2010, Mackay received an apology and undisclosed damages from Left Bank Pictures.
 Roy McFarland agreed with Mackay's decision to take legal action and said that he enjoyed Sheen's performance, but otherwise "did not particularly like the film".

 The publishers of the novel had already been successfully sued by Irish midfielder and former Leeds player Johnny Giles.
 He wrote: "Many of the things Peace talks about in the book never happened and, for that reason, I felt it necessary to go to the courts to establish that this was fiction based on fact and nothing more."

 BBC Sport journalist Pat Murphy, a personal friend of Clough, noted 17 factual inaccuracies in the film, including various errors regarding the timing of events.
 He particularly dismissed as "absolute nonsense" a scene where Clough stays in the Derby dressing room during a match against Leeds, too nervous to watch.

-In the film it is shown that three signings are made by Clough at once, those of Dave Mackay, John McGovern and John O’Hare.
+In the film it is shown that three signings are made by Clough at once, those of Dave Mackay, John McGovern and John O'Hare.
 However, O'Hare was signed almost a year before Mackay, and McGovern and Mackay were signed on different days.
-Murphy also declared that the insinuation of Clough not wanting to debate with Revie about his tenure at Leeds United is completely inaccurate.
+Murphy also declared that the insinuation that Clough did not want to debate with Revie about his tenure at Leeds United is completely inaccurate.

 Murphy was also angered by the portrayal of Clough's drinking and smoking.
-He insisted that throughout the 1970s Clough was a perfectly fit manager who often actively trained with players at training ground matches, and that the portrayal of him drinking and smoking heavily was a battle he faced approximately 10–20 years after he became manager of Nottingham Forest in 1975.
+He insisted that throughout the 1970s Clough was a perfectly fit manager who often actively trained with players during training ground matches, and that the portrayal of him drinking and smoking heavily was a battle he faced approximately 10–20 years after he became manager of Nottingham Forest in 1975.